jgilbert01/aws-lambda-stream/README.md

 The following links contain additional information:
 * [Highland.js](https://highlandjs.org) documentation
 * My [Blog](https://medium.com/@jgilbert001) covers many topics such as _System Wide Event Sourcing & CQRS_

+## Project Templates
+The following project templates are provided to help get your event platform up and running:

+* event-hub
+* event-lake-s3
+* and more coming...

+Create your own project using the Serverless Framework, such as:
+`sls create --template-url https://github.com/jgilbert01/aws-lambda-stream/tree/master/templates/event-hub --path myprefix-event-hub`